 The Sheriff allows inmates to participate in a work release program.
-The inmates work in local business for wages.
+The inmates work in local businesses for wages.
 The wages are paid directly to the West Carroll Sheriff who deposits the wages in the Work Release Program Fund.
 The Sheriff receives one-half of the wages earned by the inmates for administrative expenses.
 The balance of the wages is accounted for in the inmates' individual accounts.
 The inmates direct the Sheriff as to how to spend the funds in their individual accounts.
+This program was eliminated in 2012.